 Local workers - Qualifications - All industries

-In Gladstone Regional Council area, the workforce has a higher proportion with tertiary qualifications compared to the Financial and Insurance Services workforce.
+In Gladstone Regional Council area, the workforce has a higher proportion with University qualifications compared to Financial and Insurance Services.

 Qualification levels help to evaluate the economic opportunities and socio-economic status of local workers in a particular industry.